linux-integrity/ima-doc/policy-syntax.rst

       appraise func=BPRM_CHECK mask=MAY_EXEC fowner=0

-Example: This policy rule measures every executable, but not configuration files.
+Example: This policy rule measures all executables, but not configuration files.

 ::